-We have a global supply chain, including a network of suppliers and manufacturing and distribution facilities.
-The supply chain is stressed by increased demand, along with pandemic-related and other global events that have put additional pressures on manufacturing output and freight lanes.
-This has resulted in and could continue to result in:
+We have a global supply chain, including a network of suppliers and distribution and manufacturing facilities.
+The supply chain has been stressed by increased demand, along with pandemic-related and other global events that have put additional pressures on manufacturing output.
+Although there has been a continued gradual improvement in the supply chain environment, this has resulted in and could continue to result in:

-- disruptions in our supply chain; - difficulty in procuring or inability to procure components and materials necessary for our hardware and software products, solutions, and services; - increased costs for commodities, components, and freight services; and - delays in delivering, or an inability to deliver, our hardware and software products, solutions, and services.
+- challenges in our supply chain; - difficulty in procuring or inability to procure components and materials necessary for our hardware and software products, solutions, and services; - increased costs for commodities and components; and - delays in delivering, or an inability to deliver, our hardware and software products, solutions, and services.